SoftwareAG/c8y-docs/src/documents/guides/users-guide/cockpit.html.md

 Parameters to configure:

-* Target device or asset: Select what devices should be shown on the map.
-If an asset is selected, all devices included in the asset are shown.
+* Target device or group: Select what devices should be shown on the map.
+If an group is selected, all devices included in the group are shown.

 Note: If none of the target device(s) has a known location, then the widget will be blank and show a corresponding message.